Arborvitae/Geoshape/docs/layerinfo.rst

       *Attributes tab*

 #.
-The :guilabel:`History` tab is available when the layer is a GeoGit layer and it shows the history of activity on that layer.
+The :guilabel:`Geogig` tab is available when the layer is a Geogig layer and it shows the history of activity on that layer.

 	.. figure:: img/en_layerhistorytab.png